OAndris/learning_reference/git/gitcommands.md

 `git commit --amend -m "Short, meaningful message"` (add new changes to the most recent commit and/or change the commit message)

+### Git Stash:

+Basics:

+-   Git stash is useful when you need to quickly switch context and work on something else, but you aren't ready to commit
+-   It stores your changes locally, making it possible to reapply them later (or even enables you to apply the same set of changes to multiple branches)
+-   By default, only staged/unstaged changes are stashed (optionally, untracked/ignored files can also be included)

+**Get info about stashes:**

+`git stash list` (get list of stashes)

+`git stash show` (show summary of stashed changes)

+`git stash show -p` (show the full diff of a stash by adding the -p or --patch option)

+**Stash changes:**

+`git stash` (stash staged/unstaged changes)

+`git stash save "Short, meaningful message"` (include a short description for easier identification later on)

+`git stash -u` (include untracked files by adding the -u or --include-untracked option)

+`git stash -a` (include untracked/ignored files by adding the -a or --all option)

+**Reapply changes stored in stashes:**

+`git stash pop` (reapply the most recently stashed changes, then remove the changes from the stash)

+`git stash apply` (reapply the most recently stashed changes, and keep the changes in the stash)

+`git stash apply stash@{n}` (specify which stash to reapply)

+`git stash apply n` (shorter version for specifying which stash to reapply)

+**Cleaning up stashes:**

+`git stash drop stash@{n}` (delete a particular stash)

+`git stash clear` (delete all stashes)

 ### Other:

 `git fetch -p` (after fetching this "prune" flag, branches which no longer exist on the remote will also be deleted locally)